ahmedham/arpspoof-arp-scan/README.md

 1 - the gateway must be 192.168.1.1 ---> edit the shell script if not like this

-2 - Sorry My Englist is bad
+2 - Sorry My English is bad